Eliah-Lakhin/lady-deirdre/work/book/src/lexis/scanning-process.md

 ## Token Buffer

 [TokenBuffer](https://docs.rs/lady-deirdre/2.1.0/lady_deirdre/lexis/struct.TokenBuffer.html)
-persists scanned tokens, provides a way to inspect their metadata and the text at random points, and allows appending text continuation at the end of the source code.
+persists scanned tokens, allows inspection of their metadata and the underlying text at arbitrary points, and supports appending additional text to the end of the source code.

 ```rust,noplayground
 use lady_deirdre::lexis::{TokenBuffer, SourceCode};